WarnerMedia/boilerplate-lambda-nodejs/README.md

-# AWS Summit Atlanta 2022 Demo

-This repository provides a demonstration of using a trunk-based deployment flow to deploy a Lambda with a REST API Gateway using CodePipeline and CloudFormation.
+# Node.js Lambda Boilerplate

+This repository provides boilerplate for deploying a simple Node.js application to AWS Lambda.

+---
+**NOTE**

+This repository should never be used directly, the "Use this template" button should always be utilized to create fork of this repository.

+---

 ## Table of Contents